How to Become a Restorative Dental Hygienist: Career Roadmap

 Learn how to become a restorative dental hygienist.
 Research the education and career requirements, licensure information and experience required for starting a career as a restorative dental hygienist.

 Restorative dentistry focuses on the application of cavity-liners, placement and removal of crowns, attachment of prosthetics and finishing of silicone restoration.
-Some states allow dental hygienists to perform these procedures after completing the proper education and training, but others do not.
+Some states allow dental hygienists to perform these types of procedures after completing the proper education and training.
+Dental hygienists often spend many hours standing, and they wear protective gear while working on patients.

-In addition to completing an accredited education program in dental hygiene and securing state licensure, prospective restorative dental hygienists may need to complete a restoration dentistry program and pass an exam.
+In addition to completing an accredited associate's degree program in dental hygiene and securing state licensure, prospective restorative dental hygienists may need to complete a restoration dentistry program and pass an exam.
 The table below includes the requirements to become a restorative dental hygienist.

 |Degree Level||Associate's degree*|